HaroldChen19/COVG/README.md

 ### 2.1.
 Overview
 ![](./assets/pipeline/v2_pipe.png)
 #### Compare to Version-1, we add spatial LoRA and temporal LoRA to U-Net, and only fine-tuned LoRA, not the entire U-Net.
+We found that comparing to Version-1, only fine-tuning LoRA can show better editing ability， *e.g.*, the backgroud editing.

 ### 2.2.
 Showcases (320x512)--12,800 samples/steps